SimCS: Simulation for Domain Incremental Online Continual Segmentation

 \section{Abstract}

 Continual Learning is a step towards lifelong intelligence where models continuously learn from recently collected data without forgetting previous knowledge.
 Existing continual learning approaches mostly focus on image classification in the class-incremental setup with clear task boundaries and unlimited computational budget.
-This work explores Online Domain-Incremental Continual Segmentation~(ODICS), a real-world problem that arises in many applications, \eg, autonomous driving.
-In ODICS, the model is continually presented with batches of densely labeled images from different domains; computation is limited and no information about the task boundaries is available.
+This work explores the problem of Online Domain-Incremental Continual Segmentation (ODICS), where the model is continually trained over batches of densely labeled images from different domains, with limited computation and no information about the task boundaries.
+ODICS arises in many practical applications.
 In autonomous driving, this may correspond to the realistic scenario of training a segmentation model over time on a sequence of cities.
-We analyze several existing continual learning methods and show that they do not perform well in this setting despite working well in class-incremental segmentation.
-We propose SimCS, a parameter-free method complementary to existing ones that leverages simulated data as a continual learning regularizer.
-Extensive experiments show consistent improvements over different types of continual learning methods that use regularizers and even replay.\footnote{Correspondance to: motasem.alfarra@kaust.edu.sa.
-This work was done during an internship of the first author at Intel Labs.}
+We analyze several existing continual learning methods and show that they perform poorly in this setting despite working well in class-incremental segmentation.
+We propose SimCS, a parameter-free method complementary to existing ones that uses simulated data to regularize continual learning.
+Experiments show that SimCS provides consistent improvements when combined with different CL methods.